Ebba Tellander is a Research Assistant at Peace Research Institute Oslo (PRIO).

 This Policy Brief is part of the project ‘Dimensions of Accountability in Somaliland’, funded by Mott MacDonald/DFID.
 The one-year study focused on criminal justice, taxation and health care and was conducted by PRIO in partnership with researchers from Somaliland.

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to firstname.lastname@example.org November 24, 2017
+To consider publishing your opinion piece or analysis please email to email@example.com November 24, 2017